turingschool/backend-curriculum-site/module3/misc/final_assessment.md

 ### Testing

 1. No testing
-2. Testing, but is not robust to cover expected functionality
+2. Testing, but is not robust to cover expected functionality __OR__ has failing tests
 3. Robust testing to cover happy path functionality
 4. Tests include sad path coverage